-The 6th Ward Garden Park is a public garden offering people a place experience nature, learn about plants, relax, and explore.
+The 6th Ward Garden Park is a public garden offering people a place to experience nature, learn about plants, relax, and explore.

 Join us in creating an enjoyable space for the community that promotes ecological, social, and economic revitalization.
 We work to increase food security by empowering people to grow their own food.